Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 University of Connecticut junior said the ultimate DIY gift she would want is painted letters of her sorority, Alpha Epsilon Phi.
 If your BFF wears her Greek letters loud and proud, you can DIY those instead of her initials.

-If you’re really not sure what to get your best friend for her birthday, this DIY gift is clutch.
+If you’re really not sure what to get your best friend for her birthday, this unique gift is clutch.
+Besides, everyone loves room decor.
 Who knew class was so cheap? #winning

 Prep Time: 30-45 minutes